Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 # Actions
-actions are a combination of instructions set by the user that are run on a trigger. actions are specials functions that have no return type but have a more flexible functionalities thanks to requires, triggers, named tags, ect...
+actions are a combination of instructions set by the user that are run on a trigger. actions are specials functions that have no return type but have a more flexible functionalities thanks to requires, triggers

 example:
 ```